Search for heavy, long-lived, charged particles with large ionisation energy loss in $pp$ collisions at $\sqrt{s} = 13~\text{TeV}$ using the ATLAS experiment and the full Run 2 dataset: ATLAS detector and measurement

 Finally, the \dEdxtrunc is corrected for variations of the pixel detector conditions during the data-taking period (e.g.\ charge losses due to radiation damage) and for the residual $\eta$-dependence, as described in detail in Section~\ref{sec:correct_calib}.
 The output is referred to as `corrected \dEdx' (\dEdxcorr) and is the variable used in the signal selection for the search.
 This variable, like the \textit{restricted energy loss}~\cite{10.1093/ptep/ptaa104}, has no logarithmic rise at high values of $\beta\gamma$ and no sensitivity to radiative effects.

 The $\beta\gamma$ of a particle can be calculated from the \dEdxcorr of its track using the Bethe--Bloch relation.
 A meaningful $\beta\gamma$ value can only be estimated in the range $0.3\lesssim\beta\gamma\lesssim 0.9$ using the pixel detector.
-The lower limit is a consequence of the \ToT dynamic range, while the upper limit is due to the proximity of the MIP regime, where \dEdxcorr becomes quasi-independent of $\beta\gamma$.
+The lower limit is a consequence of the \ToT dynamic range, while the upper limit is due to the proximity of the MIP regime which begins at $\beta\gamma\approx$~3 and where \dEdxcorr becomes quasi-independent of $\beta\gamma$.